 “Ultimately, it comes down to narrowing it down to a handful of lawyers that appear skilled and have the background to handle the specific claim.
 I think it is then essential to meet with the attorney handling the claim, not some intermediary, so an injured party can be comfortable with their choice, knowing that lawyer cares and wants to be their lawyer.”

 “It means that they know the lawyer will go the extra mile for the client, that the lawyer really knows how to handle this particular kind of case.
-Speaking with former clients can help the new client know that [he or she] doesn’t have to worry about the legal side of the their claim, that they are in good hands, and that they can focus on getting through the human side of their injury or loss.”
+Speaking with former clients can help the new client know that they don’t have to worry about the legal side of their claim, that they are in good hands, and that they can focus on getting through the human side of their injury or loss.”

-Steve Gorny of the Gorny Law Firm says clients should ask, “’Will this lawyer care about me and my family, or am I just a number?’
+Steve Gorny of the Gorny Dandurand says clients should ask, “’Will this lawyer care about me and my family, or am I just a number?’
 Unfortunately, there are too many lawyers in the profession who look at clients as numbers and fees.”

 How much will it ultimately cost?
-Many personal injury attorneys work on a contingency basis, meaning that they are not paid up front.
+Many personal injury attorneys work on a contingency basis, meaning that they are not paid upfront.
 Instead, they’ll work out an agreement with you to collect, for example, one-third to 40 percent of the money recovered by the trial or settlement.

-“Trial experience is important, because when it comes time to negotiate a settlement, the other side will know your attorney is willing to go to trial, should they not offer fair compensation,” says Toni Schlapprizzi, who practices with her brother and father at Schlapprizzi P.C. in St. Louis.
-“A trial lawyer’s experience in front of a jury will increase settlement offers.””
+“Trial experience is important because when it comes time to negotiate a settlement, the other side will know your attorney is willing to go to trial, should they not offer fair compensation,” says Toni Schlapprizzi, who practices with her brother and father at Schlapprizzi P.C. in St. Louis.
+“A trial lawyer’s experience in front of a jury will increase settlement offers.”

 “Many times, that level of trust begins to form in the first meeting between the lawyer and the client, but sometimes that trust is built over time.
 When a client is placing their fate regarding an injury suit in the hands of a lawyer, it is of the utmost importance that there is mutual trust.
 If there is no level of trust, the relationship does not work and all of the client’s needs may not be met.”

 For more information on personal injury claims, car accidents, personal injury lawsuits, punitive damages, case evaluation, comparative negligence, and injury settlements, see our overviews of personal injury, motor vehicle accidents, medical malpractice, and product liability.